How Much to Feed * My Favorite Videos * Pre-Filled Syringes

 Willows Veterinary Centre has answers to some common questions about feeding tubes.

-If you are working with a feeding tube you can skip to that section.
+If you are working with a feeding tube you can skip to that page.

 - Never, ever, under any circumstances force food, liquid, or medications into the mouth of an unconscious cat, or a cat who cannot swallow